Table of Contents

 3. Handle With Care

 Always use a clean, completely dry spoon when scooping sumac to prevent introducing moisture or contaminants.
-Even a small amount of water can cause spoilage or clumping.
+Even a small amount of water can cause spoilage or clumping, which is one reason people think does sumac go bad faster than expected.

 4. Buy the Right Amount